Guide to the best hikes in Door County, including the best winter hikes and easily accessible hikes.

 The route winds through a hardwood forest set back from the beach that is home to animals and beautiful wildflowers.

-This is one of my favorite hikes to take in Wisconsin in November as it’s quieter but still has great views.
+This is one of my favorite hikes in Wisconsin in November.
+It’s quieter but still has great views and offers the best hiking near Sturgeon Bay experience.

 4. Plum Island Hiking Trails